Conditions Classic Phenylketonuria

 PKU is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for PKU, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with PKU is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

-Support for Classic phenylketonuria
+Support for Classic Phenylketonuria

 Support groups can help connect families who have a child or other family members affected with phenylketonuria (PKU) with a supportive community of people who have experience and expertise in living with the condition.
-These organizations offer resources for families, affected individuals, health care providers, and advocates.
+These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s physician may help you coordinate care with a doctor who specializes in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Some children with phenylketonuria (PKU) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Kristin Vanags writes about her son Joseph who was diagnosed with phenylketonuria (PKU) through newborn screening.
 Currently at age three, Joseph is healthy and happy.
 His mom is growing more and more confident that her family will be able to manage the condition.
 Read Joseph’s story on the Georgia PKU Connect website.